sansumbrella/Choreograph/README.md

 Choreograph_test has no linker dependencies, but will try to include vector and ease function headers from Cinder if INCLUDE_CINDER_HEADERS is true.
 This will enable a handful of additional tests.

 Benchmarks_test relies on the Cinder library.
 It uses Cinder’s Timer class to measure performance.
-It also runs a rough comparison of Choreograph's performance vs ci::Timeline.
+It also runs a rough comparison of Choreograph’s performance against ci::Timeline.

 Choreograph’s samples and dev application use Cinder for system interaction and graphics display.
 Any recent version of [Cinder's glNext branch](https://github.com/cinder/cinder/tree/glNext) should work.
 Clone Choreograph to your blocks directory to have the dev and sample projects work out of the box.